jchips/jchips/README.md

 *Growth Mindset:* Inclusivity

 I think diversity is very important in a workplace.
 Varied experiences and perspectives can lead to the creation of more innovative software.
-It enables developers to better anticipate user's needs and preferences,leading to more user-centric software.
+It enables developers to better anticipate user's needs and preferences, leading to more user-centric software.

 *Leadership:* Accountability, integrity

 I work toward a high standard of performance and take responsibility for my timeliness and quality of work.
 Integrity is one of my personal values.
 It's important to me to be authentic and reliable.

-*Results:* Agile, analytical thinking, problem solving, dependability, reliability
+*Results:* Agile, analytical thinking, problem-solving, dependability, reliability

-I am passionate about delivering high quality code, learning, growing, and refactoring my code to keep improving.
+I am passionate about delivering high-quality code, learning, growing, and refactoring my code to keep improving.